ArcelorMittal Orbit

 ArcelorMittal Orbit Reviews

-5 Star Rating The ArcelorMittal Orbit is a unique and striking landmark in London’s Queen Elizabeth Olympic Park.
+out of 5 The ArcelorMittal Orbit is a unique and striking landmark in London’s Queen Elizabeth Olympic Park.
 Standing as the UK’s tallest sculpture, it offers incredible panoramic views of the city from its observation decks.
 One of the highlights is the thrilling slide that spirals down the structure, providing an unforgettable experience for those seeking adventure.
 The combination of art, engineering, and entertainment makes the Orbit stand out, and whether you're there for the views, the slide, or to admire its unusual design, it's a must-visit for anyone exploring the Olympic Park area.

-ARMAN Rez - 3 weeks ago
+ARMAN Rez - a month ago

-5 Star Rating A really interesting sculpture that is iconic when thinking about the Olympics.
+A really interesting sculpture that is iconic when thinking about the Olympics.
 This is a large feature that stands out from a long way away.
 It is a neat site to visit.

-Matthew Harwood - 3 months ago
+Matthew Harwood - 4 months ago

-5 Star Rating Great fun was not sure how good it would be so booked in for 1 slide and we ended up having multiple!
+Great fun was not sure how good it would be so booked in for 1 slide and we ended up having multiple!
 The staff were so friendly and helpful.
 Amazing view from the top.

 Luke Frydenlund - a year ago